Hubs-Foundation/hubs-docs/docs/hubs-cloud-discord-bot.md

 ![Discord Public Bot](img/discord-public-bot.png)

 Finally, under the OAuth2 panel, you'll need to set a proper redirect URL for your site.
-Just replace `yoursite.com` with your Hubs Cloud domain.
+Set it to `https://<your site>/api/v1/oauth/discord` replacing `<your site>` with your Hubs Cloud domain.

 ![Discord OAuth Redirect](img/discord-oauth-redirect.png)